nukopy/latex-in-markdown-for-pandoc/README.md

 ### Frontmatter highlight

-However, one more step is required to **enable highlighting LaTeX in the frontmatter** like [example](#frontmatter-highlight).

-LaTeX syntax highlight in the frontmatter is enabled by adding the following 2 lines of YAML comments at the beginning and end of the frontmatter of a Pandoc-flavoured Markdown file.
+To highlight LaTeX code in the frontmatter, e.g. [Frontmatter highlight](#frontmatter-highlight), you need to add two YAML comments shown below to the frontmatter:

 - `# ----- pandoc-latex-begin -----`
 - `# ----- pandoc-latex-end -----`

-After adding these comments, the range between them in frontmatter is highlighted as LaTeX code. **This is a necessary step to enable LaTeX syntax highlight in the frontmatter**.
+After adding them, the range between them in frontmatter is highlighted as LaTeX code. **This is a necessary step to enable LaTeX syntax highlight in the frontmatter**.
 We provide [utility snippets](#utility-snippets) to easily add these comments.

-If correctly set up, LaTeX code, such as `\usepackage{graphicx}`, in the frontmatter is highlighted in your editor.

-Markdown frontmatter should look like the following:
+If correctly set up, LaTeX code like `\usepackage{graphicx}` is highlighted.
+For example, your Markdown's frontmatter should look like:

 ```yaml
 ---